dronefreak/dji-tello-object-detection-segmentation/.github/README.md

 ## License

-MIT License - fork it, break it, make it better.
+Apache License, Version 2.0 - fork it, break it, make it better.

-## Contributing

-PRs welcome!
-Areas that need work:

-- Additional detector backends (RT-DETR, SAM, etc.)
-- Object tracking integration
-- Performance optimizations
-- Documentation improvements

 ## Acknowledgments